Dom Flemons and Victory Boyd

 Can't make it in?
 Catch the Livestream here!

 Back on Bleecker Street: Music for Social Change

 The third in a series of concerts and conversation exploring the intersection between music and social change.

-Dom Flemons is a Grammy Award-winning musician, singer-songwriter, and slam poet.
+Dom Flemons is a Grammy Award-winning musician, singer-songwriter.
 Carrying on the songster tradition, Flemons strives to mix traditional music forms with a contemporary approach, to create new sounds that will appeal to wider audiences.
 In his recent solo album Prospect Hill (2014), Flemons drew from a wide range of styles, including ragtime, Piedmont blues, spirituals, southern traditional music, string band music, fife and drum music, and jug-band music.
 He began his career as a performer in the Arizona music scene, where he produced 25 albums for singer-songwriters and slam poets in Phoenix.
-In 2005, Flemons co-founded the Carolina Chocolate Drops, an African-American string band that won a Grammy for its 2010 album, "Genuine Negro Jig."
+In 2005, Flemons co-founded with Rhiannon Giddens, the Carolina Chocolate Drops, an African-American string band that won a Grammy for its 2010 album, "Genuine Negro Jig."

 Victory Boyd's music is a fusion between Soul music and Folk Music.
 Whether Victory is performing classics or original compositions, she has a way of tailoring each song with her voice and guitar to fit her unique style.
 Some people say that Victory is in the lane of Tracy Chapman, Roberta Flack, and Nina Simone.
 But beyond those three, Victory brings an entirely new youthful element to the music world, an indescribable spiritual depth mixed with her youthful interpretation of sound influencing her artistic expressions.
 Moreover Victory colors a lot of her musical arrangements with rich jazz chords as she is rooted and grounded in Jazz tradition.